AS-FA-2025-001 AI + Finance

 Aha Alpha

 Excess returns generated by identifying and acting on patterns that trigger sudden insights or realizations in market participants.
+Unlike traditional alpha sources based on information advantages or factor exposures, aha alpha emerges from detecting the cognitive transition moment when available information crystallizes into actionable insight among market participants.

 Cognitive Signal

 Observable behavioral patterns in market data that indicate collective psychological states or decision-making processes.
+Examples include search volume spikes, sentiment shifts in social media, changes in attention metrics, and anomalous trading patterns that suggest insight moments are occurring among market participants.

 Competing Explanatory Models